dev-annuranjan/scaler-todo/README.md

 - Add a todo item to the list with "Enter" button
 - Mark todo items complete/incomplete
 - Delete the todo items
 - Get a random joke
+- Todos are stored in the local storage.